-Courses that Integrate Traditional Teacher-led Learning and Cutting-Edge Technology

-OC 21 online courses are offered through PNW BOCES, designed by select Westchester County high school teachers, involving students from over 10 Westchester school districts.
-They present unique opportunities to "learn the way you live" and prepare students for future educational and career demands.
-These courses are scheduled outside of the traditional nine-period school day.
-They are counted towards the 5.5 credits required, as they each represent rigorous academic undertakings.
+Courses that Integrate Traditional Teacher-led Learning and Cutting-Edge Technology counted towards the 5.5 credits required, as they each represent rigorous academic undertakings.
 Students who take an online course will work and learn collaboratively using an innovative educational platform and Web 2.0 learning tools.
 Students will have opportunities to participate in live webinars, discuss learning with their peers using synchronous (students and instructors logging on at the same time) and asynchronous (students and instructors working and responding independently) chats and forums, use networking tools to share resources, create and share work virtually, and learn through a variety of media.
 Students should see their guidance counselor to enroll.
 Students seeking to enroll should be able to work independently.